jgerchen/snakemake-course/03_my_first_rule.md

 The **shell** part indicates which shell command has to be run in order to create **file1.txt**.

 Now our first rule is complete, so lets see if we can run it via Snakemake.
 First, if you created the file file1.txt on the command line already delete it.
-Second, make sure your **snakemake conda environment** is activated on the shell your currently working.
+Second, make sure your **snakemake conda environment** is activated on the shell your currently working and that you're in the same directory as your Snakefile.
 Then you can run Snakemake using the following command:

 ```
 snakemake -j1
 ```

 Here we give just -j1 as a single parameter to the snakemake command.
 The -j parameter is required and tells snakemake how many jobs its supposed to run in parallel.
 Since at this point we're just running simple scripts locally we leave it at 1 for now and get back to it at a later point when we want to parallelize things.
+Besides that Snakemake will automatically look for a file named **Snakefile** and try to generate the output of the first rule.

 This snakemake command should give you an output that ends like this: